 Approx. 190 mm tall 250 mm diameter

-Completely hand built, from clays similar in character to those used by the original potters, this vessel has been fired in a wood fire to emulate the surface colouration of the original.
-It has been given a finish of bees wax, a material also identified in residue analysis of the originals.
-Where hand tools are used I create my own using stone, wood, shell, bone and antler based on original finds or information gained from marks on original artefacts.
+Completely hand-built, from clays similar in character to those used by the original potters, this vessel has been fired in a wood fire to emulate the original's surface colouration.
+It has finished with beeswax polish, a material also identified in residue analysis of the originals.
+When Neolithic potters have used hand tools, I create my own using stone, wood, shell, bone and antler based on original finds or information gained from marks on original artefacts.

-It has been fired to emulate the ancient firing conditions.
-The original pot would have been fired in an open wood fire, in close contact with the fuel, a process that leaves its mark on the clay as variations in the surface colour.
-However the very low temperatures achieved in open firings, also results in pots that are relatively weak, so this pot has been fired to a somewhat higher temperature to strengthen it, in a special firing process that allows me to achieve an authentic appearance to the pot.
+This pot has been fired to emulate the ancient firing conditions.
+The original pot was fired in an open wood fire, in close contact with the fuel, a process that leaves its mark on the clay as variations in the surface colour.
+However, the low temperatures achieved in open firings also result in relatively weak pots, so this pot has been fired to a somewhat higher temperature to strengthen it, in a unique firing process that allows me to achieve an authentic appearance to the pot.

 Health and Safety

-This is a Museum Quality Replica made using the tools and techniques that would have been used during the Neolithic era.
-As this is an unglazed pot with a porous surface it will absorb some of the flavours during the cooking process, which does add to the flavour of future dishes.
-However, it does also mean that this pot does not meet modern Health and Safety standards and therefore we do not advise that it is used for cooking with.
-When Neolithic cooks cooked in these pots they would rely on applying sufficient heat to the pot and contents to ensure that all bacteria was killed.
-Heating to over 70°C for at least 10 minutes would have killed most disease causing bacteria and temperatures of 100°C would do even more.
+This pot is a Museum Quality Replica made using the tools and techniques that ancient potters would have used during the Neolithic era.
+As this is an unglazed pot with a porous surface, it will absorb some of the flavours during the cooking process, which does add to the taste of future dishes.
+However, it does also mean that this pot does not meet modern Health and Safety standards, and therefore, we do not advise that it be used for cooking.
+When Neolithic cooks cooked in these pots, they relied on applying sufficient heat to the pot and contents to ensure that heat killed all bacteria.
+Heating to over 70°C for at least 10 minutes would have killed most disease-causing bacteria, and temperatures of 100°C would do even more.